Sami-flutter/Sami-flutter/README.md

 I graduated from Jazeera University, Faculty of Computer Science, Department of Information Technology in March 2021.
 My education provided a comprehensive understanding of Information Technology, covering a wide range of courses from fundamental computer science principles to advanced topics.

 I further honed my skills by successfully completing the Flutter + Backend Development Bootcamp.
-As a passionate software engineer, I specialize in designing and building scalable systems using Java.
-My interests lie particularly in microservices and software architecture.
+As a passionate software engineer, I specialize in designing and building scalable systems using Flutter.
 Additionally, I'm an app developer with expertise in Flutter development, proficient in crafting engaging cross-platform mobile applications.
 Leveraging my IT background, I enjoy exploring innovative solutions and collaborating with others to create something amazing.
 Let's connect and innovate together!

 ## 👨‍💻 Professional Skills